**New for 2018: This exam will be written online.

 Value and conditions of the awards

-The Chem 13 News Research Award consists of $1000 payable at $500 per term, for part-time (3 to 4 hours per week) research in the Department of Chemistry at Waterloo during year 1 of the student's Chemistry or Biochemistry program.
+The Chem 13 News Research Award consists of $1000 payable at $500 per term, for part-time research (3 to 4 hours per week) in the Department of Chemistry at Waterloo during year 1 of the student's Chemistry or Biochemistry program.
 Awards are for one year only.
-However, upper year awards are also available based upon student performance at Waterloo.
+However, upper year awards may also available based upon student performance at Waterloo.

 Award holders, because of their experience with a research group, may find it easier to obtain subsequent summer employment in the department.